Last updated on September 11, 2021.

-In Part 1 of this short series, I introduced polystyrene, which we commonly refer to as Styrofoam, food packaging.
+In Part 1 of this series, I introduced polystyrene, which we commonly refer to as Styrofoam, food packaging.
 This type of plastic is terrible for the environment and human health.
 Today, we’ll look at the toxicity of polystyrene in depth.

 After watching friends and coworkers repeatedly reheat their take-out and leftovers in polystyrene, I decided to write a post about it.
 I had known polystyrene was potentially toxic for a long time, but I had no idea of the breadth of the problem.